James Anderson (cricketer): 2008: New Zealand, South Africa and India

 Anderson's batting showed a marked improvement in the summer's home Test series against South Africa.
 In the second innings of the second Test, at Headingley, Anderson scored a Test-career best 34 runs, having come to the crease as a nightwatchman late on Day 3.
 In the course of his innings he was struck on the wrist and then on the grille of his helmet by Dale Steyn.

 In the final match of the series, Anderson took his 100th Test wicket.
-The landmark wicket was that of Jacques Kallis Leg Before Wicket for 2; this feat was achieved in Anderson's 29th Test and after the match he had 104 wickets at an average of 34.51.
+The landmark wicket was that of Jacques Kallis Leg Before Wicket for 2; This feat was achieved in Anderson's 29th Test and after the match he had 104 wickets at an average of 34.51.

-England's One-Day series in India was cut short due to terror attacks in Mumbai.
-Seven matches were due to be played, but due to the terrorism England flew home after five games.
-They were 5–0 down in the series and Anderson had not taken one wicket, despite bowling in every one of the five games.
+England's subsequent One-Day series against India was cut short due to terror attacks in Mumbai.
+Of the five out of seven matches completed, all of which England had lost, Anderson bowled in the first four but did not take any wickets.